 The main map gives an overview of all publications categoried according to publication type, population of interest and topic.
 User guides can be found in the «About»-section on the top left of each screen.

 More detailed maps are available for these topics:

 - Experiences and perception, social, political, economic aspects

 Do you have questions or comments?
 Please contact us at Covidfirstname.lastname@example.org

 Call for collaboration

 We are seeking agencies and individual contributors interested in collaborating on this live map of COVID-19 evidence.
-Specifically, we are looking for partners that want to engage in the categorization of COVID-19 studies or in the risk of bias appraisal of prioritized studies.
+Specifically, we are looking for partners who want to engage in the categorisation of COVID-19 studies or in the risk of bias appraisal of prioritised studies.
 A complete call for collaboration is available.